sbojorge/Urban-drf/TESTING.md

 # Automated test.

 Tests were run using the red-green-refactor process.

-As views were built using **concrete view classes** from drf (i.e ListCreateAPIView, which provieds both, the GET and POST requests), I comment/uncomment out the unnecessary snippet of code in the views for running one test at the time.
+As views were built using **concrete view classes** from drf (i.e ListCreateAPIView, which provides both, the GET and POST requests), I comment/uncomment out the unnecessary snippet of code in the views for running one test at the time.
 For instance, for testing the read functionality in the PostListCreateView, I commented out the create function and uncommented out after the test.

 ## Tests in the posts app